-The record goalscorer in the history of Real Madrid, Portugal and the Champions League, Ronaldo has set countless records during a career that has included six league titles, five Champions League trophies, five Ballon d’Ors and four European Golden Shoes.
+The record goalscorer in the history of Real Madrid, Portugal and the Champions League, Ronaldo has set countless records during a career that has included seven league titles, five Champions League trophies, five Ballon d’Ors and four European Golden Shoes.

 Forward: Didier Drogba – Chelsea

 Arguably the most competitive position on our team sheet, a list of some of the game’s greatest goalscorers of modern times makes up our list of more than able deputies.

 Zlatan Ibrahimovic, Karim Benzema, Samuel Eto’o, Diego Milito and Harry Kane are just some of the players unfortunate to miss out on selection as our focal point, but no Mourinho side would be complete without the talismanic presence of Didier Drogba.